Most health care graduate programs require some type of standardized entrance exam as part of their application selection process.

 Your preparation methods for these admission tests may be one or more of the following:

 - Study your textbooks and notes from the relevant courses.
-You may wish to use an outline such as the one printed in the MCAT Student Manual to help you structure your review and a commercial book of practice exams to familiarize yourself with the question format.
+You may wish to use an outline such as the one printed in the MCAT Content Outline to help you structure your review and a commercial book of practice exams to familiarize yourself with the question format.

 - Purchase a set of review materials and practice examinations.
 Set up a schedule for weekly review and practice exams, and adhere to it.

 - You may choose to enroll in a commercial coaching course such as Kaplan or Princeton Review.
 If you elect this method of preparation, be sure to attend all classes, and do not stop there.
 Visit the Test Center as often as possible to work on practice tests and review the correct answers.
 Fees for commercial courses run over $1500.
 You have to find out if reduction in the cost is available to students receiving financial aid from the university.

 - Many students may inquire whether HPA endorses any particular method of test preparation.
 HPA does not endorse any particular method of test preparation.
 Students know their own study habits and level of motivation better than any advisor.
 Through self-discipline, a commercial guide and other self-help materials there is an opportunity for tremendous cost savings.
 But if you are convinced that you will be better prepared if you take a commercial course, then you may want to consider taking one.

 Applicants should plan to take the appropriate exam only once and NEVER TAKE THE EXAM UNLESS YOU HAVE FULLY PREPARED.
 You should only retake the exam if you were not adequately prepared the first time or if you had a bad experience that day.
 Most applicants do not change their score unless they significantly change their preparation for the retake.